Updated October 31, 2021.

 - Snap Fitness recommends that you hire your own attorney to help you evaluate the franchise offering, to identify the laws and regulations that may apply to your Club, to help you set up a business entity, to review and negotiate your lease, to assist you in adapting the Membership Agreement to laws and regulations in your state or locality, and for whatever other purpose you deem appropriate.

-- The figures in the chart represent the estimated amount of working capital you will need to cover other initial operating expenses for a period of 3 months.
+- The figures in the Item 7 table represent the estimated amount of working capital you will need to cover other initial operating expenses for a period of 3 months.
 These figures are estimates and Snap Fitness cannot guarantee that you will not have additional expenses starting the business.

-- Expenses not included are hourly labor costs and rent (beyond the rent noted in number 12 above).
+- Expenses not included are hourly labor costs, permits and licensing, and rent (beyond the rent noted in number 12 above).
 Some states may have staffing requirements that could increase this number significantly.

-- To compile these estimates, Snap Fitness relied on its affiliates’ experience in operating similar businesses and its experience in franchising the operation of Snap Fitness Clubs.
+- To compile these estimates, Snap Fitness relied on its franchisees’ and affiliates’ experience in operating similar businesses and its experience in franchising the operation of Snap Fitness Clubs.